Introduction to Spark Commands

 4. Count RDD Partitions

-As we know, RDD is made of multiple partitions, there occurs the need to count the no. of partitions.
+Since RDDs are composed of multiple partitions, counting the number of partitions is sometimes necessary.
 As it helps in tuning and troubleshooting while working with Spark commands.

-By default, minimum no. pf partition is 2.
+By default, the minimum no. pf partition is 2.

 5. join

-This function joins two tables (table element is in pairwise fashion) based on the common key.
-In pairwise RDD, the first element is the key and second element is the value.
+This function joins two tables (the table element is in a pairwise fashion) based on the common key.
+In pairwise RDD, the first element is the key, and the second element is the value.

 6. Cache a File

 Caching is an optimization technique.
-Caching RDD means, RDD will reside in memory, and all future computation will be done on those RDD in memory.
-It saves the disk read time and improves the performances.
+Caching RDD means RDD will reside in memory, and all future computations will be done on those RDD in memory.
+It saves disk read time and improves performance.
 In short, it reduces the time to access the data.

 Advanced spark commands